lambdaclass/concrete/ROADMAP.md

    owned array of linear values now has no whole-owner move-out (borrow or Copy-leaf reads only); pull when a real workload needs to consume linear array elements.
-   Original item:
-   The broad Copy/linearity conservation work has landed: array literals move their elements, struct literals and destructuring conserve ownership, non-Copy field overwrite is rejected, `S { ..base }` cannot duplicate a non-Copy field, and discard/scope paths are gated.
-H11 is the remaining narrow read-side exception.
-Today `let g = w.f;` and `let g = arr[i];` over a non-`Copy` field/element project a value out of a place without invalidating the original owner, so the same linear value can be owned twice.
-The fix must be position-aware, not a blanket field/index rejection: `&w.f`, `&mut w.f`, `w.f.copy_method()`, `arr[i] = v`, and reads of `Copy` fields/elements stay legal; only a by-value move of a non-`Copy` sub-place is rejected.
-Concrete has no partial moves, so the source-level rule is: move the whole owner through destructuring or an explicit ownership-transfer API; borrow sub-places when you need scoped access.
-Extend `scripts/tests/check_linear_conservation.sh` with rejecting rows for non-`Copy` field/index projection and positive rows for Copy reads, borrows, method calls that do not move the sub-place, and assignment forms.
-Close `docs/KNOWN_HOLES.md` H11 only when the gate asserts the previous reproducer fails.

 13c. ✅ **DONE / KEEP RATCHEting — value-flow spec + constructor-coverage
    gate.** The linearity work has three distinct failure classes: discard (a